-All of American Gables Home Designs, Inc. plans are protected under the United States copyright laws.
+All of the house plans on www.americangables.com are protected under the United States copyright laws.
 Reproduction of the plans or illustrations in any way is strictly prohibited.

 The following statement is provided by the House Plan Marketing Association:

 - HOME PLANS ARE COPYRIGHTED! – Just like books, movies and songs, home plans receive protection under the federal copyright laws.
 The copyright laws prevent anyone, other than the copyright owner, from reproducing, modifying or reusing the plans or design without written permission of the copyright owner.

 - DO NOT COPY DESIGNS OR FLOOR PLANS FROM ANY PUBLICATION, ELECTRONIC MEDIA OR EXISTING HOME – It is illegal copy home designs found in a plan book, CD-ROM or on the Internet.
 It is a common misunderstanding that making changes to or redrawing a plan found in a plan book is permissible.
 It is not.
 The right to modify plans is one of the exclusive rights of copyright.
 It is also illegal to copy or redraw a constructed home that is protected by copyright, even if you have never seen the plans for the home.
 If you find a plan that you like, you must purchase a set of plans from an authorized source.

 - DO NOT USE PLANS TO BUILD MORE THAN ONE HOUSE – The original purchaser of house plans is typically licensed to build a single home from the plans.
 Building more than one home from the plans without permission is an infringement of the home designer’s copyright.
 Unless otherwise specified, you should assume that construction sets typically include 6 to 10 sets.
 The purchase of a multiple set package of plans is for the construction of a single home only.
 The purchase of additional sets of plans does not give you the right to construct more than one home.